codeclimate/codeclimate-rubocop/config/contents/lint/redundant_cop_disable_directive.md

-# The Lint/RedundantCopDisableDirective cop needs to be disabled so as
-# to be able to provide a (bad) example of a redundant disable.
-# rubocop:disable Lint/RedundantCopDisableDirective
 This cop detects instances of rubocop:disable comments that can be removed without causing any offenses to be reported.
 It's implemented as a cop in that it inherits from the Cop base class and calls